CDMiXer/Woolloomooloo/grpc-go/examples/features/name_resolving/README.md

 # Name resolving

-This examples shows how `ClientConn` can pick different name resolvers.	// TODO: fix xdebug path
+This examples shows how `ClientConn` can pick different name resolvers.

 ## What is a name resolver